Kamahl19/react-starter/DOCS.md

 ESLint runs when:

 - developer manually executes `yarn lint` command
-- developer starts Vite dev server `yarn start`
+- developer starts Vite dev server by `yarn start` command
 - in IDE on background if supported ([VSCode](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint), [IntelliJ IDEA](https://www.jetbrains.com/help/webstorm/eslint.html))
-- automatically on `pre-commit` hook, right before code is commited
+- automatically on `pre-commit` hook, right before code is committed
   - defining actions ([.husky/pre-commit](./.husky/pre-commit)) for git hooks is enabled by [Husky](https://github.com/typicode/husky)
-  - linting only the files and changes being commited enables [lint-staged](https://github.com/okonet/lint-staged)
+  - linting only the files and changes being committed enables [lint-staged](https://github.com/okonet/lint-staged)
 - during continuous integration defined in [.github/workflows/CI.yml](./.github/workflows/CI.yml)

-Formatting of the whole codebase (js, ts, jsx, json, html, css, less, md...) is covered by [Prettier](https://prettier.io/docs/en/index.html).
-Prettier is an opinionated code formatter which removes all original styling and ensures that all outputted code conforms to a consistent style.
-This project uses mostly default Prettier configuration with the small exception defined in [.prettierrc](./.prettierrc).
-You can read more about [Why Prettier](https://prettier.io/docs/en/why-prettier.html) or [Editors integration](https://prettier.io/docs/en/editors.html).
+Formatting of the entire codebase (js, ts, jsx, json, html, css, less, md...) is covered by [Prettier](https://prettier.io/docs/en/index.html).
+Prettier is an opinionated code formatter which removes original styling and ensures that outputted code conforms to a consistent style.
+This project uses mostly default Prettier configuration with a small exception defined in [.prettierrc](./.prettierrc).
+You can read more about it here: [Why Prettier](https://prettier.io/docs/en/why-prettier.html) and [Editors Integration](https://prettier.io/docs/en/editors.html).

 Prettier runs when:

 - developer manually executes `yarn format` command
 - in IDE on file-save if configured ([VSCode](https://github.com/prettier/prettier-vscode), [IntelliJ IDEA](https://prettier.io/docs/en/webstorm.html))
-- automatically on `pre-commit` hook, right before code is commited
+- automatically on `pre-commit` hook, right before code is committed
 - during CI

 ## UI Components

-This projects already includes [Ant Design](https://ant.design/), a design system and a UI components library for enterprise-level products developed by Alibaba / Alipay.
+This project already includes [Ant Design](https://ant.design/), a design system and a UI components library for enterprise-level products developed by Alibaba / Alipay.
 It provides an extensive [set of UI components](https://ant.design/components/overview/) and an easy way of [customising the design](https://ant.design/docs/react/customize-theme).
-Just override [default LESS variables](https://github.com/ant-design/ant-design/blob/master/components/style/themes/default.less) by editing the [src/app/styles/theme-variables.less](./src/app/styles/theme-variables.less).
+Just override the [default LESS variables](https://github.com/ant-design/ant-design/blob/master/components/style/themes/default.less) by editing the [src/app/styles/theme-variables.less](./src/app/styles/theme-variables.less).

 [Global configuration](https://ant.design/components/config-provider/#API) for all components resides in [src/app/AntDesignConfig.tsx](./src/app/AntDesignConfig.tsx).

 Ant Design includes a powerful [Form](https://ant.design/components/form/) component including validations.
 Reusable custom validation rules are defined in [src/common/validations.ts](./src/common/validations.ts) and are available via hook.

-Ant Design provides several datetime related components that by default use [Moment.js](https://momentjs.com/) library which is infamouse for its huge size.
-Moment.js will be dropped in the next major Ant Design release.
-Until then Ant Design also supports other smaller datetime libraries such as [Day.js](https://day.js.org/) and allows us to [replace Moment.js](https://ant.design/docs/react/replace-moment) globally.
-This is already done in this project using [moment-to-dayjs](https://github.com/Dunqing/unplugin-moment-to-dayjs) Vite plugin.
+Ant Design provides several datetime related components which internally use [Moment.js](https://momentjs.com/) library.
+Moment.js is infamous for its huge size and will be dropped in the next major Ant Design release.
+Until then, Ant Design also supports other smaller datetime libraries such as [Day.js](https://day.js.org/) and allows us to [replace Moment.js](https://ant.design/docs/react/replace-moment) globally.
+This has already been done in this project using [moment-to-dayjs](https://github.com/Dunqing/unplugin-moment-to-dayjs) Vite plugin.

-On top of that, this project already comes with [few components](./src/common/components/) built on top of Ant Design such as:
+On top of that, this project already comes with [several components](./src/common/components/) built on top of Ant Design such as:

-- [AdminLayout](./src/common/components/AdminLayout/) is a full-featured responsive dashboard layout with sidebar, navbar and space for page content
+- [AdminLayout](./src/common/components/AdminLayout/) is a full-featured, responsive, dashboard layout with sidebar, navigation bar and space for page content
 - [LoadingScreen](./src/common/components/LoadingScreen/index.tsx) is a full-page loader
-- [Menu](./src/common/components/Menu/index.tsx) is a React Router aware menu showing [active link](./src/common/routerUtils.ts) based on current location
+- [Menu](./src/common/components/Menu/index.tsx) is a React Router aware menu showing [active link](./src/common/routerUtils.ts) based on the current location
-- [Navbar](./src/common/components/Navbar/index.tsx) is a horizontal menu which changes itself to hamburger menu for mobile devices
+- [Navbar](./src/common/components/Navbar/index.tsx) is a horizontal menu which changes itself to a hamburger menu for mobile devices
 - [NotFound](./src/common/components/NotFound/index.tsx) is a 404 component
 - [Widget](./src/common/components/Widget/index.tsx) encapsulates data and UI parts in a card-based component

-All Less files in this project are being included in the [src/app/styles/main.less](./src/app/styles/main.less) which itself is imported in [src/index.tsx](./src/index.tsx) to by processed by Vite and inserted into production `index.html` file.
+All Less files in this project are being imported in the [src/app/styles/main.less](./src/app/styles/main.less) which itself is imported in [src/index.tsx](./src/index.tsx) to be processed by Vite and inserted into production `index.html` file.

 ## i18n

 Internationalization is covered by the [i18next](https://www.i18next.com/) framework. i18next goes beyond just providing the standard i18n features such as (plurals, context, interpolation, format).
 It provides a complete solution to localize the product from web to mobile and desktop.
-It's framework and platform agnostic with support for React, Angular, Vue, Nodejs, iOS and others.
+It's framework and platform agnostic and it supports React, Angular, Vue, Nodejs, iOS and others.
 You can read more about its [benefits here](https://www.i18next.com/overview/comparison-to-others).

 React support is provided by [react-i18next](https://react.i18next.com/).
-There is a short [comparison with react-i18n](https://react.i18next.com/guides/the-drawbacks-of-other-i18n-solutions) library and a [Step by step guide](https://react.i18next.com/latest/using-with-hooks).
-This project's configuration for i18next defined in [src/common/i18next.ts](./src/common/i18next.ts) includes also [i18next-http-backend](https://github.com/i18next/i18next-http-backend) for async loading of resources stored in [public/locales/{LANG}/translation.json](./public/locales/en/translation.json).
+There is a short [comparison to react-i18n](https://react.i18next.com/guides/the-drawbacks-of-other-i18n-solutions) library and a [Step by step guide](https://react.i18next.com/latest/using-with-hooks).
+This project's i18next configuration is defined in [src/common/i18next.ts](./src/common/i18next.ts) and includes [i18next-http-backend](https://github.com/i18next/i18next-http-backend) for async loading of resources stored in [public/locales/{LANG}/translation.json](./public/locales/en/translation.json).
 IDE support is covered by TypeScript typings [src/i18n.d.ts](./src/i18n.d.ts).

-i18next ecosystem provides [many more plugins and tools](https://www.i18next.com/overview/plugins-and-utils) to automate i18n management, to ease the cooperation between developers and translators etc. This project includes one such plugin [i18next-parser](https://github.com/i18next/i18next-parser) to parse the codebase and extract translation keys into JSON resource file.
+i18next ecosystem provides [many more plugins and tools](https://www.i18next.com/overview/plugins-and-utils) to automate i18n management, to ease the cooperation between developers and translators, etc. This project includes one such plugin [i18next-parser](https://github.com/i18next/i18next-parser) to parse the codebase and extract translation keys into JSON resource file.

 ## React Router

 A de facto standard for route management in React apps is a [React Router](https://reactrouter.com/).
 This project uses the newest v6 version which brings new features and removes some previously confusing concepts.
-It's best to first read a [Quick Start Overview](https://reactrouter.com/docs/en/v6/getting-started/overview), then proceed to [FAQ](https://reactrouter.com/docs/en/v6/getting-started/faq) mostly about v6 changes.
-The docs also provides a [simple Tutorial](https://reactrouter.com/docs/en/v6/getting-started/tutorial).
-To level up the understanding of React Router with the concepts, vocabulary, and design principles go to the [Main Concepts](https://reactrouter.com/docs/en/v6/getting-started/concepts).
+It's best to read [Quick Start Overview](https://reactrouter.com/docs/en/v6/getting-started/overview) first, then proceed to [FAQ](https://reactrouter.com/docs/en/v6/getting-started/faq) mostly related to v6 changes.
+The documentation also provides a simple [Tutorial](https://reactrouter.com/docs/en/v6/getting-started/tutorial).
+To improve understanding of concepts, vocabulary, and design principles of React Router, go to the [Main Concepts](https://reactrouter.com/docs/en/v6/getting-started/concepts).

-React Router lacks some accessibility features such as resetting scroll and focus after push, restoring scroll and focus after pop, scrolling down to the element identified by the hash fragment in a URL or announcing navigation to users with screen readers.
+React Router lacks some accessibility features such as resetting scroll and focus after push, restoring scroll and focus after pop, scrolling down to the element identified by the hash fragment, or announcing navigation to screen reader users.
 All of this is provided by [oaf-react-router](https://github.com/oaf-project/oaf-react-router) library already included in this project.
-It works by wrapping the history with oaf-react-router's function in [src/app/Router.tsx](./src/app/Router.tsx) and supplying the wrapped history to the React Router.
+It works by wrapping the `history` object with oaf-react-router's function in [src/app/Router.tsx](./src/app/Router.tsx) and supplying the wrapped `history` object to the React Router.

-To easily observe and debug the routing functionality in development mode, [src/app/Router.tsx](./src/app/Router.tsx) includes `RouterDebugObserver` to log all location changes such as push, pop, and replace.
+To easily observe and debug the routing functionality during development, there is `RouterDebugObserver` in [src/app/Router.tsx](./src/app/Router.tsx) which logs all location changes such as push, pop, and replace.

 ## State Management

 This project doesn't include [Redux](https://react-redux.js.org/) library.
-It has a lot of pros but also several cons and it's not a silver bullet for state management in every application.
+It has a lot of pros but also several cons and it isn't a silver bullet for state management in every application.
 It brings new concepts and patterns to the table increasing the complexity, requires a couple other companion libraries, requires lot's of boilerplate, there is no data encapsulation and it's hard to achieve type-safety.
 It's also not particularly useful when the app uses one data source per view and often it's being misused as an "API data cache".
 However if you really need or want to use it feel free to do so.

 Using only the built-in [React Context](https://reactjs.org/docs/context.html) and [useState hook](https://reactjs.org/docs/hooks-state.html) can get out of hands pretty quickly in mid-size application so some state management library with higher abstraction is necessary.
 The [Recoil](https://recoiljs.org/) state management library built by Facebook seems to be the best choice.